Deep Attention-guided Graph Clustering with Dual Self-supervision: Related Work

 \section{Related Work}

-Recently, benefiting from the powerful representation ability of deep neural networks, deep embedding clustering has achieved remarkable development \cite{cui2018survey,huang2020deep,wang2020cluster,han2019learning}.
-For example, as one of the most popular deep embedding clustering methods, deep auto-encoder (DAE) \cite{hinton2006reducing} extracted the latent feature representation of the raw data, in which the clustering results can be obtained by performing K-means \cite{macqueen1967some} on the extracted representation.
-The deep embedding clustering method (DEC) \cite{xie2016unsupervised} jointly conducted embedding learning and cluster assignment in an iterative optimization manner.
-The improved DEC (IDEC) \cite{guo2017improved} further enhanced the clustering performance by adding a reconstruction loss function into DEC.
-However, these methods only focus on the node content information while neglecting the topology structure information, limiting the clustering performance.
+DAE is a typical deep neural network that allows computational models composed of multiple processing layers to learn data representations with multiple levels of abstraction.
+Recently, benefiting from the powerful representation ability of DAE, deep embedding clustering has achieved remarkable development \cite{dong2020unsupervised,huang2020deep,wang2020cluster,han2019learning,ou2020multimodal,wang2021dynamic,DCRN}.
+For example, Hinton and Salakhutdinov \cite{hinton2006reducing} used DAE to extract the feature representation of input data, on which K-means \cite{macqueen1967some} is performed to obtain the clustering results. \cite{xie2016unsupervised} jointly conducted embedding learning and cluster assignment in an iterative optimization manner.
+The improved DEC (IDEC) \cite{guo2017improved} enhanced the clustering performance by adding a reconstruction loss function into DEC.
+A series of works \cite{wang2020deep,dang2020multi,hu2021akm} introduced multi-view information into the DAE framework to further improve embedding learning.
+However, these DAE-based methods neglect the underlying topological structure among data, which has demonstrated its effectiveness for data clustering \cite{wu2019simplifying,kim2021find,zhang2022rethinking,KDD22_GraphAKD,GNNBook2022}, thus limiting their performance.